nfdi4cat/Ontology-Overview-of-NFDI4Cat/ontology_metadata/OSMO.md

 | Annotation Property count | 12 |

 ## Comments
-A sub ontology not really useable as a standalone ontology but more as a metadata framework, as such referre to the VIMMP to see its surrounding Ontology
+A sub ontology not really useable as a standalone ontology but more as a metadata framework, as such refers to the VIMMP to see its surrounding Ontology
+High reasoning time